garfieldpigljy/ljycrowd/README.md

 # ljycrowd

 Our resources (especially the publications and datasets) on the research of crowdsourcing.
-These datasets can be utilized for the research topics related to label aggregation with diverse data formats.
+These datasets can be utilized for the research topics such as crowdsourced label aggregation (truth discovery) with diverse data formats.

 ## Categorical Label

 ### Difficult Heterogeneous-Answer Multiple-Choice Questions
 The questions are heterogeneous-answer multiple-choice questions; the crowd answers are categorical labels.
 It contains difficult tasks that require highly specialized knowledge and the ability of a large majority of the workers is inadequate.
-The number of experts is very small and the average accuracy of crowd labels in each dataset relatively low.
+The number of experts is small and the average accuracy of crowd labels in each dataset is low.

 [Hyper Questions: Unsupervised Targeting of a Few Experts in Crowdsourcing](https://dl.acm.org/doi/10.1145/3132847.3132971)